RafalBednarz/gprc/grpc_in_java.md

 ![Image 2](./images/protobuf_example.png)

-We will not delve into encoding of string or numeric values, it's not important for the sake of this article, however it is worth to know it was designed to outperform other formats like JSON or XML in terms of network load - if you are interested in details you can find it in the aforementioned protobuf guide.
+We are not particularly interested in details of values encoding, it's not important for the sake of this article.
+Nonetheless it is worth to know it was designed to outperform other formats like JSON or XML in terms of network load - if you are interested in details you can find it in the aforementioned protobuf guide.

 ## Required, optional and default values